 "I have a small property in town," Graves told NPR.
 "It's about 22 units and eight residents have not been able to pay over 6 months on and off."

-Graves isn't evicting any tenants who try to pay what they can -- some come up $100 payment on a $1,000 rent -- and stay in touch with her.
+Graves isn't evicting any residents who try to pay what they can -- some come up $100 payment on a $1,000 rent -- and stay in touch with her.
 But these payments don't cover her mortgage payments and her payroll.

 "Then we had the freeze in Houston and the hot water heater gave out," she said.
 It cost her $22,000, when she had little income.
 "I worry, how am I going to pay that loan if this goes on for much longer?"